 The Report Definition

 I am going to create something similar to Ms. Simmons’ Website Marketing Dashboard, which shows a last-month vs last-year comparison of selected website measures, plus a couple of monthly trend curves.
-I will assume that “leads” are tracked as Google Analytics goal 1 conversions, and that there are similar goal 2 and 3 metrics of interest.
+I will assume that “leads” are tracked as Google Analytics goal #1, and that you have similar goal #2 and goal #3 metrics of interest.

 Queries.
-For each report element, we need to determine the actual data behind the presentation, and make sure we have it available.
+For each report element, we need to determine the actual data behind the presentation, and make sure we have it all available.
 I usually go through the report and write up a quick list of the queries needed.
-For this report, I make an assumption that “media spend” is AdWords cost, so I will be looking for the following data:
+For this report, I make an assumption that “media spend” is AdWords cost, so I this would be my list of queries needed:

 - Goal 1 conversions, current month and previous year, calculate year-over-year